leiyangleon/FSH/README.md

 ## Notes:

-***1.This Python 2 version of the scripts have been updated to Python 3, which will be ready to use soon.***
+***1. This Python 2 version of the scripts have been updated to Python 3, which will be ready to use soon.***

 ***2. This software has been tested with [ISCE v2.0.0 (released on 20160908)](https://winsar.unavco.org/software/isce).
 This version of ISCE can process all the ALOS-1 and ALOS-2 stripmap InSAR pairs.***